Canon SL2 vs Olympus E-PL8

 It is notable that the SL2 has a microphone port, which is missing on the E-PL8.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the SL2 and the E-PL8 have been discontinued, but can regularly be found used on eBay.
+Both the SL2 and the E-PL8 have been discontinued, but can regularly be found used on ebay.
 The E-PL8 was replaced by the Olympus E-PL9, while the SL2 was followed by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the SL2 and E-PL8 can be found, respectively, in the Canon SL2 Manual (free pdf) or the online Olympus E-PL8 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon SL2 or the Olympus E-PL8 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.